Looking left from Makapu’u Beach toward Rabbit Island on a stunning day in Hawaii.

 The second beautiful island off the coast is named Kaohikaipu.
 It’s a low island, also the result of volcanic activity, like every island in the Hawaiian island chain.
 Kaohikaipu is also a protected bird sanctuary by the State of Hawaii.

-Makapu’u is a world-class hang gliding spot and on days with just the right amount of wind you’ll be treated to many of them launching off the cliffs behind Makapu’u Beach park.
+Makapuu is a world-class hang gliding spot and on days with just the right amount of wind you’ll be treated to many of them launching off the cliffs behind Makapuu Beach park.

 A large Sea World type facility with aquariums and shows to educate the public about Hawaiian wildlife.
 It’s set on the mauka (mountain) side of the highway.
+Update – Hawaii has become the first state in the union to forbid all performances by animals!
+Awesome news.
+I do hope this park closes.

-A very long pier justs out into the Pacific ocean which was built by the State government of Hawaii to help scientists do marine research.
+A very long pier juts out into the Pacific ocean which was built by the State government of Hawaii to help scientists do marine research.
 Makai pier has some marine engineering companies and the Hawaii Underwater Research Laboratory (HURL).
 Occasionally, and incredibly, some companies located on the pier advertise in Craigslist Honolulu for some technology jobs that must be some of the greatest locations to work in the entire world.
 Keep an eye out for them if you want to live and work in Hawaii and know computers or are a marine biologist.

-- Theft occurs a lot here in the parking lot area as well as directly from the area you lay your towels down.
+- Theft occurs OFTEN here in the parking lot area as well as directly from the area you lay your towels down.
 Don’t attempt to hide a purse or camera, just don’t leave them.
 Do not leave anything of value in your vehicle because there are many “smash & grabs” and you’ll end up paying for your rental car window to get fixed, and maybe the locks replaced also.
 Usually it’s best to keep your windows half rolled down so a thief could open the door and see there’s nothing in your car to steal.
 That’s locals style anyway.
 Saves buying windows all the time!

 - Don’t leave any child unattended in the water.
 Waves on Oahu are not predictable, except that there are regularly larger rogue waves that surprise many people – in the water and out.
 Locals are always watching the water for the bigger rogue waves that could catch them unaware… you should too!
+The water at Makapu’u is deep, the undercurrent is sometimes strong, and the shore breaking waves can be 5+ feet high and dangerous to anyone in the water.

 - Deep sand ideal for laying out.
 Less windblown sand like Sandy Beach because the hill behind, and the cliff beside Makapu’u Beach protects the beach from most of the wind.